 - Document Submission: Candidates who are accepted into the DPT degree program will be required to submit the following at matriculation:

-- Immunization records, including PPD and evidence of Hepatitis B, MMR, Varicella, Diphtheria, Polio, and Tetanus vaccination.
+- Immunization records, including PPD and evidence of Hepatitis B, MMR, Varicella, Diphtheria, Polio, Tetanus, and Annual Flu vaccination.

 - Copy of physical examination